getnamo/TensorFlow-Unreal/README.md

 ![send texture](http://i.imgur.com/WNLG3Z1.png)

+Note that this currently will convert an image into full alpha grayscale.
+If you need color texture inputs, use own custom method or make a pull request.

 #### Custom functions

-If you need to call more functions from blueprints that the current api doesn't support, you can do so by using the ```CallCustomFunction``` method in blueprint.
+If you need to call python functions from blueprint which the current api doesn't support, you can do so by using the ```CallCustomFunction``` method on the _TensorflowComponent_.
 You specify the function name and pass in a string as arguments.
 The function runs on the game thread and will return immediately with an expected string value.
-For both string arguments, JSON encoding is recommended for native data conversion and convenience, but optional.
+For both arguments and returning values, JSON encoding is recommended, but optional.

 ### Handling Tensorflow Events